-- v008 Date of interview (CMC)
+v008 Date of interview (CMC)

-- v011 Date of birth of respondent (CMC)
+v011 Date of birth of respondent (CMC)

-- v502 Currently/formerly/never in union
+v502 Currently/formerly/never in union

-- v201 Total children ever born
+v201 Total children ever born

-- v222 Last birth to interview (months)
+v222 Last birth to interview (months)

-- v312 Current contraceptive method
+v312 Current contraceptive method

-- v005 Woman's individual sample weight
+v005 Woman's individual sample weight

+Women who are sterilized (v312 = 6) are not considered at risk and are removed from the numerator for any high-risk category.
 Numerators for percentages are divided by the same denominator and multiplied by 100 to obtain percentages.